-IMPORTANT: The deadline to submit all supporting documents is November 3rd (11:59 pm - EST)
+IMPORTANT: The deadline to submit ALL supporting documents is November 3rd (11:59 pm - EST).
+Incomplete applications will be cancelled after that date.

 1. Transcripts from every post-secondary institution